mister-sir/friday13/README.md

 This program calculates when Friday the 13th occurs.
 I was curious about this at some point, and hacked this program together from an earlier C++ calendar generation program I wrote.

+## Known Bugs

+Negative years (BC) or the year zero are not supported.

+The years between 69 and 99 are not calculated correctly, I believe.
+I do not know why.

+~~Leap years on centuries are not calculated correctly.~~ (This issue has been corrected.)

 ## How do I use it?

 Pretty easy.
 Just build it using the makefile (or not -- I'm not your mom.)
 The program can be called with a single year to calculate the months that have a Friday the 13th, or with two years to do that for every year in the range.
 It'll yell at you if you give it bogus arguments.
 (Or just try to turn your typoed command into an integer of some sort...)